Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b: Stellar parameters

 Lithium is detected in WASP-85\,A, with an equivalent width of $53$\,m\AA, corresponding to an abundance of $\log A{\rm (Li)}=2.19\pm0.06$.
-This implies an age of between $0.5$ and $2.0$\,Gyr.
-There is no significant detection of lithium in WASP-85\,B, with an equivalent width upper limit of $2$\,m\AA, corresponding to an abundance upper limit of $\log A{\rm (Li)}<0.70\pm0.10$, and implying an age of several Myr \citep{2005AA...442..615S}.
+This implies an age of $>0.6$\,Gyr \citep{2005AA...442..615S}; note that we are unable to place an upper limit on age using the lithium abundance, as the measured value falls on the lithium `plateau' exhibited by some solar-type stars older than $1$\,Gyr \citep{2009IAUS..258..133R}.
+Similarly, we detect lithium in the spectrum of WASP-116\,A with an equivalent width corresponding to $\log A{\rm (Li)}=2.35\pm0.08$.
+This also implies an age of $>0.6$\,Gyr, and again falls on the `plateau' for older solar-type stars.

-Stronger age constraints can be evaluated through a comparison to theoretical stellar models.
-We use the isochrone placement method of \citet{2014MNRAS.442.1844B}, working in the $[\rho_\star^{-1/3}, \teff]$ parameter space suggested by \citet{2007ApJ...664.1190S}.
-We evaluate the age of each component using three sets of stellar models: the Padova models of \citet{2008AA...482..883M,2010ApJ...724.1030G}; the Yonsei-Yale (YY) isochrones of \citet{2004ApJS..155..667D}), and models from the Dartmouth Stellar Evolution Database (DSED; \citealt{2008ApJS..178...89D}).
-We used independent measurements of \teff\ (derived from the stellar spectra) and $\rho_\star$ (derived directly from the photometric lightcurves during the transit modelling process, see Section\,\ref{sec:orbit}) to derive the stellar ages at the central value of [Fe/H] listed in Table\,\ref{tab:star_params}, and at its $1\sigma$ limits.
-The results are listed in Table\,\ref{tab:ages}.